Karkowin/strapi_monolith_docker/README.md

-# Strapi Docker
+# Strapi Monolith Docker

-Strapi Docker is an open-source project that provides a Docker image to quickly set up a Strapi project with PostgreSQL as the database.
-This README file will guide you through the setup process, including running the Docker container and configuring environment variables.
+Strapi Monolith Docker aim to provide fully-working ready-to-use docker image for Strapi.
+It bundle all NodeJS required librairies, PostgreSQL and some usefull scripts to launch a Strapi project without any setup.

 ## Prerequisites